ocpp-balanz/.github/profile/README.md

 outstanding before the repositories will be made public.

 **February 2025**
 balanz published.
 Docs are complete in first version while (automated) testing is lacking.
-Next steps are automated testing and ocppsim cleanup before publishing.
+Next steps are automated testing.